 Digestive issues are common side effects of pregnancy, including nausea, vomiting, heartburn and constipation.

-Some women with IBS prior to pregnancy may find their symptoms change, for better or worse, during pregnancy, however, because of increased nutrient needs it is not recommended to start a low-FODMAP elimination diet during pregnancy.
+Some women with Irritable Bowel Syndrome (IBS) prior to pregnancy may find their symptoms change, for better or worse, during pregnancy, however, because of increased nutrient needs it is not recommended to start a low-FODMAP elimination diet during pregnancy.

 The information in this article may be most useful to women who were following a modified FODMAP diet prior to becoming pregnant.
 In addition, consulting a Registered Dietitian during pregnancy can help you address your digestive issues safely.